Which Premium Cards are Keepers?

 Other examples:

-• Amex Platinum $200 Prepaid Hotel Credit: Consumer Platinum cards offer $200 back per calendar year towards prepaid Fine Hotels & Resorts or The Hotel Collection bookings.
+• Amex Platinum up to $200 Prepaid Hotel Credit: Consumer Platinum cards offer up to $200 back per calendar year towards prepaid Fine Hotels & Resorts or The Hotel Collection bookings.
 That’s great, but how much would you pre-pay for this rebate?
 Keep in mind that unless you habitually book through Fine Hotels & Resorts or The Hotel Collection, you might end up not using this perk at all.
 Personally, I wouldn’t value this at more than $100 per year.

 • Marriott Bonvoy Brilliant 85K free night certificate: You might save $500, $700, $900 or more off a hotel night when you use this certificate, but there’s no way you should pay that much in advance.
 The only reason to pay in advance for a free night certificate (especially one that expires after a year) is if you expect to get way more value than you paid.
 So, for example, you might be willing to pre-pay $300 for the chance of saving $500 or more.